dat-ecosystem-archive/dat-node/readme.md

 })
 ```

-Thats it!
+That's it!
 By default, all files are automatically downloaded when you connect to the other users.

 Dig into more use cases below and please let us know if you have questions!
 You can [open a new issue](https://github.com/datproject/dat-node/issues) or talk to nice humans in [our chat room](https://gitter.im/datproject/discussions).